Always Improving Title

 Student Activities

-- Identify and read R-controlled vowels: AR, OR, ER, IR, UR
+• Identify and read R-controlled vowels: AR, OR, ER, IR, UR

-- Learn and apply heart words (high-frequency words to memorize)
+• Learn and apply high-frequency heart words

-- Spell words using R-controlled vowel chunks
+• Spell words using R-controlled vowel chunks

-- Decode multi-syllabic R-controlled words by breaking into syllables
+• Decode multi-syllable words by dividing syllables

 Skills Covered